TheSeeker713/thes33k3r/documents/devlog.md

 ## **PART III: THE IMMERSION** 📺

-### November 29, 2025 - 10:33 AM
+### [November 29th, 2025] [10:33 AM MT]
 **Commit:** Add background video and CRT TV with power knob toggle

 This was the turning point.
+The moment it clicked.
 Dynamic video backgrounds were added—a looping transmission playing in the background.
 More importantly, the CRT TV component was born.
 A fully functional television interface with:
 - Power toggle (knob animation)
 - Working display with static and scanlines
 - The visual centerpiece of the entire experience

+I sat back and just watched it for a few minutes.
 The CRT overlay brought the western sci-fi aesthetic to life in a way static images never could.
+This was *exactly* the vibe I'd been chasing.

 ---

-### November 29, 2025 - 10:51 AM
+### [November 29th, 2025] [10:51 AM MT]
 **Commit:** Compress videos to under 25MB for Cloudflare Pages

 Reality check: the video files were massive.
 4K quality was great, but it meant Cloudflare Pages would reject the deployment.
 Time to optimize.
 Video compression brought the payload down while maintaining acceptable quality for the artistic vision.

 ---

-### November 29, 2025 - 10:56 AM
+### [November 29th, 2025] [10:56 AM MT]
 **Commit:** Add wrangler.toml for Cloudflare Pages build config

 Deployment configuration locked in.
 Wrangler.toml created to tell Cloudflare exactly how to build and deploy the project.

 ---

-### November 29, 2025 - 11:00 AM
+### [November 29th, 2025] [11:00 AM MT]
 **Commit:** Trigger Cloudflare rebuild

 The rebuilding began.
 Site redployed with proper configuration.

 ---

-### November 29, 2025 - 11:01 AM
+### [November 29th, 2025] [11:01 AM MT]
 **Commit:** Remove wrangler.toml - use Cloudflare dashboard settings

 Configuration philosophy shifted.
 Instead of committing build config files, Cloudflare dashboard settings would be the source of truth.
 Cleaner approach.